 We generally see 14-18 patients per day per provider, about 35% less than most primary care offices.
 We enjoy involving patients in their care through education regarding health concerns and treatment options.

 Dr. Hausman-Cohen originally planned to pursue a career in medical research.
 After obtaining both her Masters degree and M.D. from Harvard Medical School, she realized the importance of continuing education and evidence based medicine in delivering outstanding care.
 Our practice continues with this philosophy, pursuing ongoing education in the spectrum of family and integrative medicine.

 Our providers are dedicated to maintaining our knowledge base through ongoing continuing education and research.
-It is not unusual for us to use Up to Date to research the latest information relating to a disease while the patient is in the exam room.
+It is not unusual for us to use Up to Date to research the latest information about a disease while the patient is in the exam room.

 Interested in a Healthier Approach?

 In addition to prescribing pharmaceuticals, we are also knowledgeable regarding lifestyle changes, vitamins, nutrition, natural or herbal supplements, and other complementary and alternative medicine when there is adequate supportive data.

 Many patients take numerous medications to treat cholesterol, diabetes, and high blood pressure.
-There is excellent evidence demonstrating the effectiveness of these medications, and we work closely with all of our patients to prevent the progression of these disease states and to make sure they are at their ideal goals.
+There is excellent evidence demonstrating the effectiveness of these medications.
+We work closely with patients to prevent the progression of these symptoms and to make sure they are at goal.
 However, we are also happy to work with patients to "get healthy" and reduce, or in some cases eliminate, the need for many of these medications through lifestyle modifications including a plant based diet.

 About Family Medicine and Our Practice

-Dr. Sharon Hausman-Cohen, Dr. Lara Hochman and our Family Nurse Practitioners Laurelin Mullins and Charis Bearden, are board-certified in family medicine.
+Dr. Sharon Hausman-Cohen, Dr. Lara Hochman and our Family Nurse Practitioners Laurelin Mullins and Charis M. Bearden, are board-certified in family medicine.
 Dr. Koren Weston is dual board-certified in Internal Medicine and Pediatrics.